notaryproject/specifications/scenarios.md

 1. Secure
    * Attesting to its authenticity and/or certification
    * No trust on first use, no implicit permissions on rotated keys, secure private keys and PKI
-1. Multiple & Indepdent Signatures
+1. Multiple & Independent Signatures
    * Enabling originating vendor, aggregator certification, customer validation scenarios
 1. Portable
    * Artifacts move within and across registries supporting provenance, validation and trust